Āndhramēva Jayatē…!

 Thousands of Telugu language lovers, poets, scholars, dignitaries, and journalists filled the venue with vibrancy and enthusiasm.
 It was truly fulfilling to witness our dream come to life so gloriously.

-I emphasized that Telugu is not just a school subject, but the language of our mothers’ lap, and was heartened to see unanimous support for the statement:
+I emphasized that Telugu is not just a subject art the school, but the language of our mothers’ lap, and was heartened to see unanimous support for the statement:

-> “It’s not enough for Telugu to be an official language — it must be a language of affection for the people.”
+“It’s not enough for Telugu to be an official language — it must be the language of affection for the people.”

 Every guest was welcomed with traditional musical ensembles, Vedic blessings, and Poornakumbha honors.
-We performed cow worship, planted saplings, and organized engaging seminars and cultural programs.
+We worshipped the cow, planted saplings, and organized engaging seminars and cultural programs.
 The “Telugu Toranam” dance production was a special attraction.

 We installed digital screens throughout the venue, and arranged seating for approximately 7,000 attendees.
 We ensured all modern technical facilities were available.